Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Performance top

-My tests are all shot full-frame on Fuji Velvia 50 on an M7.
+My tests are on Fuji Velvia 50 on an M7, and on the LEICA M9.

 When I got my test slides back, all I could utter was "those crazy Germans."
 This lens doesn't know how to flare, doesn't know how to distort and doesn't know how to be unsharp.